enikebraimoh/GigGap-SearchBarCodingChallenge/README.md

 - **React Native Version**: 0.72.9
 - **Search Algorithm**: Case-insensitive substring matching
 - **Debouncing**: 300ms delay to prevent excessive searches
-- **Minimum Query Length**: 3 characters required to trigger search
 - **Results Display**: SectionList with grouped results

-## Search Behavior

-The search functionality:
-1. **Initial State**: Shows all categories and users when the app loads
-2. **Search Trigger**: Only starts filtering after user enters 3+ characters
-3. **Case-insensitive Search**: Performs search across both users and categories
-4. **Grouped Results**: Displays results under "Usernames" and "Categories" sections
-5. **Real-time Updates**: Updates with 300ms debouncing to prevent excessive searches
-6. **Empty State**: Shows "No results found" when search returns no matches
-7. **Return to All**: Shows all data again when search query is cleared or reduced below 3 characters